kevinyu0506/academic-kickstart/content/project/pic-me/index.md

 tags = ["android-application"]

 # Project summary to display on homepage.
-summary = "Libraries such as **Glide v3** and **Permissions Dispatcher** were used to load images from local storage and also to handle run-time permission checking."
+summary = "Libraries such as `Glide` and `Permissions Dispatcher` were used to load images from local storage and also to handle run-time permission checking."

 # Optional image to display on homepage.
 image_preview = "pic_me.png"